Persona 3 Reload: Art design

 The game's final logo went through multiple design iterations, with earlier concepts entirely reimagining the typeface to illustrate the intent of the game rebooting Persona 3 for a new audience.
 However, as it became increasingly clear to the development staff that Reload would retain the original game's core while only updating its presentation and accessibility, Kumagai and Azusa Shimada created a logo that largely resembled the original game's title treatment, but with the Reload moniker communicating its status as a remake with new elements as opposed to an HD remaster.

 The game's official box art drawn by Shimada is an intentional recreation of Persona 3s Japanese PlayStation 2 key art, featuring the protagonist alongside the Persona Thanatos.
 Multiple revisions were made to update the homage, as Soejima and Yamaguchi discussed whether to just feature the protagonist and his Persona, or alongside the other main characters in the game.
 The final result was meant to subtly convey the game's updated visuals with modern drawing techniques and emphasized realistic lighting effects, as well as focus on the protagonist standing up to his destiny.

 Music

-The score for Persona 3 Reload was written primarily by Atsushi Kitajoh, with original composer Shoji Meguro arranging several instrumental tracks.
+The score for Persona 3 Reload was written primarily by Atsushi Kitajoh, with original composer Shoji Meguro's original arrangements being used for several instrumental tracks in newly recorded versions.
 It features arranged tracks from the original game with a few additional tracks, including a second battle theme "It's Going Down Now".
-YouTuber Azumi Takahashi replaced Yumi Kawamura as the lead female vocalist, with rapper Lotus Juice returning as the male vocalist.
+YouTuber Azumi Takahashi replaced Yumi Kawamura as the lead vocalist, with rapper Lotus Juice returning as the sub vocalist.
 Lotus Juice requested some changes to the vocal tracks, such as rewriting lyrics to better fit the scenes.
 To coincide with the game's Nintendo Switch 2 release in October 2025, Atlus released a free update to all versions of Persona 3 Reload which added Kawamura's original vocal tracks from Persona 3 and Persona 3 FES as background music for dungeon exploration and battles.